rogerluan/app-store-connect-notifier/README.md

 # How often the script should check for updates (in seconds).
 Required.
 export POLL_TIME_IN_SECONDS=120

 # How many builds do you want to track simultaneously?
-Defaults to 1 as you usually just want to track the latest build.
+Defaults to 1, as you usually just want to track the latest build.
+Set to 0 if you're not interested in receiving status updates on the builds.
 export NUMBER_OF_BUILDS=1
 ```